Observation-Management-Service/ewms-task-management-service/README.md

 ## How to Run

-Replace the placeholder values, then run this as a one-liner _on sub-2_:
+Replace the placeholder values, then run this as a one-liner a HTCondor Access Point (AP):

 ```bash
 cd /scratch/$USER && \